Devon 502-601

 Hodge family (

-apothecaries/surgeons of Sidmouth & Stokes family of Aylesbeare ) Papers
+apothecaries/surgeons of Sidmouth & Stokes

-Benjamin Hodge, manuscripts including Ds.s., deeds, notes of hand, on paper
+manuscripts including Ds.s., deeds, notes of hand,

-appointing Hodge “to be Apothecary to their Royal Highnesses at Sidmouth”
+sealed, appointing Hodge “to be Apothecary to their Royal Highnesses at Sidmouth” (Duchess of Kent and the future Queen

-commission appointing Thomas Hodge in the Sidmouth Volunteers, 6th September
+the Sidmouth Volunteers, 6th September 1798, framed

-Surgeons, 7th June 1839, other items including: 3 oil portaits (1 a portrait
+June 1839, other items including: 3 oil portaits (1

-Thomas Hodge as a child holding a dog by John Wright, Titchfield Street,
+portrait of Thomas Hodge as a child holding a dog by John Wright, Titchfield Street, London, 1781), 1 daguerrotype

-London, 1781), 1 daguerrotype portrait, 1 ambrotype portrait, glass broken
+portrait, 1 ambrotype portrait, glass broken (both

-handles, lacks inset metal plaque on lid, v.s., v.d., [eighteenth -
+lacks inset metal plaque on lid, v.s., v.d., [eighteenth - nineteenth centuries] (qty) |

 Hodge |